Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 15 Desember 2025 20.49.26 UTC
+- WIB: Senin, 15 Desember 2025 21.37.58 UTC
-- WITA: Senin, 15 Desember 2025 21.49.26 UTC
+- WITA: Senin, 15 Desember 2025 22.37.58 UTC
-- WIT: Senin, 15 Desember 2025 22.49.26 UTC
+- WIT: Senin, 15 Desember 2025 23.37.58 UTC

 Kutipan Inspiratif:
-"Friendship is born at that moment when one person says to another: What!
-You too?
-I thought I was the only one."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: friendship
+Kategori: inspirational